Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: A Hierarchical Model of Influencer and Influencee

 The uniqueness condition indicates that the communication quality needs to be `good enough' (small $\beta$) to ensure uniqueness of an equilibrium.
 It is worth noting that the uniqueness condition ensures the convergence of the best response dynamics, in which all the players start from any arbitrary effort profile $\mathbf{x}_{\text{init}}$, and sequentially update their efforts via the function $F$, to the unique equilibrium.
 This is a consequence of the fact that $F$ is a contraction.

 We now turn to the computational complexity of a Nash equilibrium.
 If there are multiple NE, these complexity results hold for computing {\em a} NE.
 Recall that the equilibrium computation of an agent requires only the production efforts and the reward structure of its subtree, and we can take advantage of the backward induction.
-This observation leads to the following corollaries. \begin{corollary} The worst-case complexity of computing the equilibrium effort for node $i$ is $O(|T_i|^2)$.
-As a result, The worst-case complexity of computing the equilibrium efforts of the whole network is $O(n^2)$. \end{corollary} \begin{proof} To compute the equilibrium production effort $x_i^*$, node $i$ needs to compute \Cref{eq:exponential-NE}.
-This requires to compute the equilibrium efforts for each node in his subtree $T_i$.
-Because of the fact that $x_i^*$ depends only on the equilibrium efforts of the subtree below $i$, we can apply the backward induction method starting from the leaves towards the root of this sub-hierarchy $T_i$.
-The worst-case complexity of such a backward induction occurs when the sub-hierarchy is a line.
-In such a case the complexity would be $|T_i| (|T_i| - 1) / 2 = O(|T_i|^2)$.
-In order to compute the equilibrium efforts of the whole network, it is enough to determine the equilibrium effort at the root because this would, in the process, determine the equilibrium efforts of each node in the hierarchy.
-This is also a consequence of the backward induction method of computing the equilibrium.
-The worst-case complexity of finding the equilibrium effort at the root is $O(n^2)$ and therefore the worst-case complexity of computing the equilibrium efforts of the whole network is also $O(n^2)$. \end{proof}
+This observation leads to the following corollary. \begin{corollary} The worst-case complexity of computing the equilibrium effort of node $i$ is $O(|T_i|^2)$.
+As a result, in this hierarchical model, the worst-case complexity of computing the equilibrium efforts of the whole network is $O(n^2)$. \end{corollary}

-Given the characterization of the Nash equilibrium above, we now move on to questions of characterizing the amount of direct output value generated in equilibrium.
+Using the structure of the Nash equilibrium obtained in this section, we now address the question of the total productive output generated in equilibrium.